SergioMM0/ManualMigrations_EF/README.md

 This branch contains a folder in /API/SQLScripts that contains all the SQL Scripts for performing manual migrations.

-Also notice that this branch contains an outdated version of the database which is ready to be migrated.
+Notice that this branch contains the database ready to be migrated.

 ## Executing the migration